The world is my home | The International Exile Film Festival (EFF)

 Work on the International Exile Film Festival began in 1992.
-A committee was formed of filmmakers and actors in exile to prepare the festival start.
-The committee focused on the Iranians - one of the nationalities who are fleeing from their homeland.
-The first festival was held in Gothenburg 7 – 14 of October 1993 under the heading "Iranian film in exile “.
+Then was a committee formed of filmmakers and actors in exile to prepare the festival start.
+The Committee focused on the Iranians - one of the nationalities who are fleeing from their homeland.
+The first festival was held in Gothenburg 7 to 14 October 1993 under the heading "Iranian film in exile."

-In cultural terms the film festival is a historic turning point for both exile filmmakers and the film world.
+In cultural terms the film festival is a historical turning point for both exile filmmakers and the film world.
 Now Sweden with its Exile Film Festival is considered as a free zone for all exile filmmakers and as a new homeland where one appreciates multicultural work.